Webster's Way, Or, The Power of the Syllabary

 When teaching students of several different ages or ability, you can do a little bit of group work on the syllabary each day, then have each student move on to work on spelling and sounding out the section to which they have progressed.
 When students get stuck, point them to the appropriate part of the syllabary and have them say the entire row, then the syllable with which they are having troubles.
 Then, have them go back to the word.
 Eventually, they will be able to work out their own difficulties using this technique.
 Your syllabary will soon be as tattered and worn out as the syllabaries of those children who learned to read using the classical method of the syllabary in ages past.

 For some audio and video files to help you understand how to use Webster's Speller, you can watch 40L's 6.2mB, 20 minute QuickTime movie explaining how to use Webster's Speller.
 There is also a version for iPods in m4v.
-A short video can also be found on 40L's YouTube page.
+There are also videos available on 40L's YouTube Webster's Speller Playlist.

 Because of its focus on spelling and its foundation of the syllabic nature of sound, Webster's Speller may prevent and cure dyslexia.
 It also teaches in a method that avoids the poor reading habits caused by sight words and guessing from context.
 40L volunteers have found with their remedial students that they do best when they are taught single words and syllables in isolation.
 We recommend that you do not move on to stories or sentences until they have learned to properly sound out words from left to right and have practiced this for a while.
 Webster's Speller works on words in isolation before moving on to reading selections.
 Writing the words in uppercase is also helpful for remedial students, it helps break the guessing habits developed from sight words because uppercase hides the word shapes made with lowercase letters.